 December 2, 2202

 Three years have passed since the voyage of Space Battleship Yamato.
-A special combined fleet of the Earth Defense Force teams up with a task force of the 38th Garmillas Frontier Guard for military action.
-Their objective is to recapture the 8th floating continent, which is occupied by a vanguard of the mysterious nation Gatlantis, which was once entangled with the fate of Yamato.
+A special combined fleet of the Earth Defense Force teams up with a task force of the 38th Garmillas Frontier Task Force for military action.
+Their objective is to recapture the 8th floating continent base, which is occupied by a vanguard of the mysterious nation Gatlantis, which was once entangled with the fate of Yamato.
+Gatlantis has occupied the base for 60 days, and until now Garmillas has not been able to break their grip.

 Susumu Kodai, who formerly served as Yamato’s tactical chief, participates in the operation as the captain of Yuunagi, ship number 47 in the Second Escort Destroyer Fleet.
 Nanbu and Aihara are members of his crew.
-Aihara gripes about the Garmillas ships that have joined them, but Kodai shuts him down, pointing out that they are allies.
+Aihara makes light of the Garmillas ships, but Kodai points out that they are allies deserving of respect.
 And then, battle erupts.

 While the battle is fairly even to begin with, Kodai takes the fight to the Gatlanteans, Yuunagi weaving its way through the enemy formation and destroying several ships and fighters, including one of the two Megaludas in the fleet.

 Despite Kodai’s efforts, the battle still remains fairly even, but becomes more and more brutal over time.
-Suddenly the Gatlanteans unexpectedly begin to retreat towards the continent, and allied forces begin pursuit.
+Suddenly the Gatlanteans unexpectedly begin to retreat toward the continent, and allied forces begin pursuit.
 Suddenly, a gigantic cross-shaped asteroid approaches the advancing vessels.
-It begins to break up, revealing a Calaklum-class super battleship, which then proceeds to unleash torrents of firepower on the Earth-Garmillas fleet, destroying numerous craft.
+It begins to break up, revealing a Calaklum-class super battleship, which unleashes torrents of firepower on the Earth-Garmillas fleet, destroying numerous craft.

 Back at Earth Defense Headquarters, it becomes apparent that the combined task force is in over their heads.
 General Serizawa tells Commander Todo it is time to issue the order: “Plan A.” The screens shift to a new mode, deleting data from the view of controllers Yuki Mori and Mikage Kiryu.
+The combined fleet is ordered to withdraw as a new player prepares to enter the game.
 Two streaks of light break up into countless lines, instantly annihilating most of the Gatlantis fleet and disabling the Calaklum-class ship.
 It is the light of the Dispersion Wave-Motion Gun, released by the new battleship Andromeda.

 The combined fleet has been rescued, but Kodai is shocked.
-Witnessing the Wave-Motion Gun, the “promise” to Starsha of Iscandar floats through his mind…
+Witnessing the overwhelming destructive power of a Wave-Motion Gun, the “promise” to Starsha of Iscandar floats through his mind…

 Starsha: Please promise me you won’t repeat our folly.